-The Master of Arts in Professional Development Degree (M.A.P.D.) adopts a unique approach to graduate studies.
-Designed especially for professionals who desire to expand their knowledge and credentials beyond the boundaries of their bachelor's degree, the M.A.P.D. enhances a broad and diverse educational experience.
+The Master of Arts in Professional Development Degree adopts a unique approach to graduate studies.
+Designed especially for professionals who desire to expand their knowledge and credentials beyond the boundaries of their bachelor's degree, this degree enhances a broad and diverse educational experience.
 Students may select the single-discipline track or interdisciplinary track from business, counseling, criminal justice, higher education, leadership studies, English as a Second Language, and Missions.